townba/bocfel/Quetzal.md

 Autosaves will also save at `@read_char`, which operates the same as saves at `@read`.

-In addition, four new chunks are defined to handle extra information needed during a meta save.
+In addition, two new chunks are defined to handle extra information needed during a meta save.

 ## The `Args` Chunk